We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 - Type: Tinted

-- Mineral/Chemical: Mineral
+- Mineral/chemical: Mineral

 - NEA Seal of Acceptance: Yes

 For the SPF-challenged, a tinted facial sunscreen can be sort of a superpower.
-Since you generally apply it while getting ready and putting on makeup in the morning, you don’t have to think about an added step, but still end up with sun protection.
+Since you generally apply it while getting ready and putting on makeup in the morning, you don’t have to think about an added step, but you still end up with sun protection.
 That said, these products can also be difficult for people with eczema to tolerate, which makes this one all the more impressive.

 Best for Face

-CeraVe Hydrating Mineral Sunscreen SPF 30 Face Lotion
+CeraVe Hydrating Mineral Sunscreen SPF 30

 Pros